umn-adc/api-playground/README.md

-# hello-world
+# ADC Challenges
-This repository is for practicing gittin
+This repository is for App Developer Club Challenges
-I am a goated programmer that is programmin